 Data Types: survey data

-Study Purpose: The main goal of the ANES Time Series studies is to allow a broad cross-section of scholars and citizens analyze high quality survey data pertinent to important questions about vote choice, turnout and related matters in the context of the 2008 federal election.
+Study Purpose: The main goal of the ANES Time Series studies is to allow a broad cross-section of scholars, citizens, policy makers, and journalists to analyze high quality survey data pertinent to important electoral questions such as voters' choice and turnout, public opinion and political participation, and other related matters.

 Weight: Weighting is required for use of the 2012 Time Series data as a representative cross-section.
-There are three weight variables on the file, each intended to be used for a different purpose: - "weight_ftf" for analysis of the face-to-face sample alone; - "weight_web" for analysis of the Internet sample alone; - "weight_full" for analysis of the combined sample.
-Each weight is preliminary and improved weights may be released with a future version of the data file if it is found that practical improvements can be made.
+There are three weight variables in the file, each intended to be used for a different purpose: "WEIGHT_FTF" for analysis of the face-to-face sample alone; "WEIGHT_WEB" for analysis of the Internet sample alone; "WEIGHT_FULL" for analysis of the combined sample.

-Mode of Data Collection: computer-assisted personal interview (CAPI), computer-assisted telephone interview (CATI), web-based survey
+Mode of Data Collection: computer-assisted personal interview (CAPI), web-based survey

 Response Rates: Face-to-face sample number of completions: 2,054.
 Internet sample number of completions: 3,860.